Kaua‘i Phase I Environmental Site Assessments

 Tourism became an increasingly important part of Kauaʻi’s economy beginning in the mid-20th century.
 Resort development emerged in areas such as Poʻipū on the South Shore and Princeville on the North Shore, introducing new forms of land use including hotels, golf courses, and supporting infrastructure.

 Compared to Maui, resort development on Kauaʻi has been more limited in scale, but it still represents a meaningful shift in land use.
-Many of these developments were built on former agricultural lands, requiring grading, infrastructure installation, and long-term site modification.
+Many resort and hospitality developments were constructed on former agricultural lands, requiring grading, infrastructure installation, and long-term site modification.

 As a result, environmental assessments in these areas often involve evaluating both plantation-era use and development-related impacts.